DanielServejeira/Multi-TechnicalProblemAnalysis/README.md

 # Multi-TechnicalProblemAnalysis

-This project aims to develop programs to solve the problems listed below, using the specified algorithm design technique.
+This project aims to develop programs to solve some usual problems, using the specified algorithm design technique.
 The programs strive to feature an intuitive and user-friendly interface.

 ---